Zeffer83/OutlookAutoArchive/CONTRIBUTING.md

 2. Search existing issues for similar questions
 3. Create a new issue with the "question" label

-Thank you for contributing to making this project better!
+Thank you for your interest in this project!
+While this is primarily for personal use, community contributions are appreciated.